annell/Survive/Readme.md

        I think the best solution would be to use quadtree to do a fast search.
 - Maybe add opacity property to each block, so that I can have such things as glass and leafs.
 - Make spread water function work dynamically.
-- Where spread water function is done, the lighting gets screwed up.

-Bugs
 - The reach that I use to select and remove blocks is really buggy, I thinkt he stepsize is to big.
 The problem might be that stepsize is the wrong approach.
+- Fix so that placing blocks will mark the block where you place at, to make it easier for user.

 Working on:
-- Fix so that placing blocks will mark the block where you place at, to make it easier for user.
+- Add quadtree as another data structure for the world, so that it might get easier to query for specific blocks.

 Completed:
+- Where spread water function is done, the lighting gets screwed up.
 - Spread water function is not working atm, make it happen
 - Should only be able to place blocks close to me and adjecent to another block.
 - Add aim line, to help user.